-Students wishing to withdraw from classes must notify the Academic Advisor & Assistant Registrar by completing a Student Status Form for approval.
+Students wishing to withdraw from classes must notify the Academic Advisor & Assistant Registrar by completing a Course drop/add form for approval.
 The Academic Advisor & Assistant Registrar will assist students in completing the withdrawal form.

 GRADUATION REQUIREMENTS

 APPLYING TO GRADUATE